BCS SGAI

 Rethinking the Illusion of Thinking

-I.Dellibarda, P.Romero-Sorozabal, E.Rocon and M.Cebrian (Center for Automation and Robotics, Spanish National Research Council (CSIC-UPM))
+I.Dellibarda, P.Romero-Sorozabal, E.Rocon and M.Cebrian (Center for Automation and Robotics, Spanish National Research Council)

 Session 4: Davidson Room (3 papers)